List of Dead Like Me episodes: Series overview

+Episodes

 Season 1 (2003)

 The first season premiered with a 74-minute pilot episode on June 27, 2003, which was split into two different episodes with added deleted scenes for syndication.
 It consisted of 14 episodes, and ended on September 26, 2003.
 The story begins with George Lass getting killed by a toilet seat falling from the de-orbiting Mir Space Station and having to face the fact that she is now dead but still amongst living people, working as a grim reaper.
 George meets other grim reapers, each with their own problems, and has to learn how to do her job efficiently.
 While breaking the rules and testing the patience of her handler, George learns by the end of season just how important her job is.

 Season 2 (2004)

 The second season premiered on July 25, 2004, and ran for 15 episodes, concluding on October 31, 2004.
 The season explores the lives of other grim reapers while following the story of George, who has now been promoted at her daily job and is beginning to explore her love life.
 Roxy advances in her career; Daisy finds herself in an abusive relationship; Mason fights to stop drinking; Rube is facing ghosts from his past; and Joy and Clancy have to adapt to the end of their marriage.